HunterMcGrew/W-R/README.md

 # W-R AKA Weather Dashboard Remake

-Remaking a simple weather info site in React that displays todays weather and a five day forcast
+Remaking a simple weather info site in React that displays todays weather and a five day forcast using React.

 As of right now this is highly unfinished.
 The UI is being rethought and hardly any styling has gone into the page.